trickstercache/trickster/docs/developer/environment/README.md

     (read-only)
   * `grafana_ro` / `trickster-dev-grafana` — Grafana direct access (read-only)

-The shared fetch step scans the source files for their actual pickup/dropoff bounds and derives one seconds-level shift that places the pickup midpoint at the seed instant.
+The generation step records the dataset's pickup/dropoff bounds and derives one seconds-level shift that places the pickup midpoint at the seed instant.
 MySQL and ClickHouse apply that exact shift to every pickup and dropoff datetime and regenerate the related date columns; Druid applies it to the primary `__time` timestamp.
 This preserves trip durations and partition/date relationships in the relational copies while placing approximately half of the pickup distribution before and half after the seed instant.
-To re-seed (for example, after the data ages out of range), run `make developer-seed-data`, which first populates the shared download cache via the `seed_data_fetch` service and then reloads ClickHouse, MySQL, and Druid in parallel.
-The MySQL server and Grafana data-source sessions both run in UTC.
-Every seeder validates row count and shifted timestamp bounds; the relational seeders additionally validate date consistency and the database's expected query keys.
+To re-seed (for example, after the data ages out of range), run `make developer-seed-data`, which first runs the `seed_data_generate` service and then reloads ClickHouse, MySQL, and Druid in parallel.
+A Trickster started before the re-seed still holds the previous timeseries in its memory cache, so restart `make serve-dev` afterwards (or compare against a `-direct` datasource) to see the new data.

 The provisioned Grafana MySQL dashboard is at
 <http://127.0.0.1:3000/d/trickster-mysql/mysql>.
 Its Data Source variable can